lammps/lammps/doc/src/Errors_messages.rst

 *Too many atoms to dump sort*
    Cannot sort when running with more than 2\^31 atoms.

+*Too many bin overlaps for one element; simulation may be unstable* For some reason, one of the CAC elements is occupying a very large volume; this is typically a sign of an unstable simulation setup.
+Verify simulation model and settings.

 *Too many elements extracted from MEAM library.*
    Increase 'maxelt' in meam.h and recompile.